iryna-savchuk/ML-snippets/README.md

 # Overview

 This is a handy Scikit-Learn "cheat sheet" to Machine Learning with Python, mainly consisting of code examples.

-It contains the basic steps needed to implement Machine Learning algorithms successfully: data loading, data preprocessing, creating a model and fitting the data to it, predicting target labels, validating the model and tuning it further to improve its performance.
+It contains the basic steps needed to implement Machine Learning algorithms successfully: data loading, data preprocessing, creating a model and fitting the data to it, predicting target labels, validating the model and tuning it further to improve its performance:

 * A Basic Code Example
 * Data Loading